-The Applicant shall maintain an individual personnel file for any project staff member who will contain the application for employment, references, applicable credentials/certifications and documentation of all training received, notation of any allegations of professional or other misconduct, applicant's action with respect to the allegations and the date and reason if terminated from employment or the grant program.
-All of these personnel materials shall be made available to the Grant Monitor or her designee upon request.
+The Applicant shall maintain an individual personnel file for any project staff member which will contain the application for employment, references, applicable credentials/certifications, documentation of all training received, notation of any allegations of professional or other misconduct, applicant's action with respect to the allegations and the date and reason if terminated from employment or the grant program.
+All of these personnel materials shall be made available to the Grants Monitor upon request.